Snow White: The Fairest of Them All: Plot

-John and Josephine deeply wish to have a child and when she is born with skin as white as snow, lips as red as blood and hair as black as ebony, they name her Snow White.
-However, Josephine dies in childbirth, leaving John alone with their child.
-In the winter, John struggles to find food for his daughter, eventually collapsing and shedding a tear over a frozen lake, which frees a creature known as the Green-Eyed One.
-As thanks for freeing him, the Green-Eyed One asks John what he needs.
+A young husband and wife, John and Josephine, deeply wish to have a child of their own.
+They wish for a child with skin as white as snow, lips as red as blood and hair as black as ebony.
+Soon their wish is granted and they are gifted a beautiful baby girl, they name her Snow White.
+However, Josephine sadly dies in childbirth, leaving John alone with their new child.
+In the winter, John struggles to find food for his daughter, eventually collapsing and shedding a tear over a frozen lake, which frees an imprisoned djinn known as the “Green-Eyed One”.
+As thanks for freeing him, the Green-Eyed One asks John what he desires.
 John requests milk for his daughter, and the Green-Eyed One grants his wish.
 John then asks to have his wife back, calling Josephine his Queen, but the Green-Eyed One cannot resurrect the dead.
-However, he says he can give John a Queen, and John suddenly finds himself a king with his own kingdom.
+Instead, he makes John a wealthy king and promises him a Queen.

-Since the Green-Eyed One is obligated to fulfill John's wishes, he pays a visit to Elspeth, his hideous spellcasting sister.
-He transforms her into a beautiful young woman who can now marry John and become his queen and Snow White's stepmother.
-The creature also provides Elspeth with a magical mirror that allows her to see others unseen and to deceive John.
-As years pass, Elspeth forms a good relationship with her new husband and stepdaughter, now a beautiful sixteen-year-old princess.
-However, Elspeth is vain and keeps a room full of magical mirrors which assure her each day that she is the fairest of them all whenever she asks.
+The Green-Eyed One is obligated to fulfill John's wishes, in order to keep the promise he pays a visit to Elspeth, his hideous witch sister who resents him for abandoning her years earlier when he was mortal.
+The Green-Eyed One offers to make up for his failure by transforming her into a beautiful woman and offering her John's hand.
+He also provides Elspeth with a magical mirror that allows her to see others unseen and to deceive John.
+As years pass, Elspeth forms a relationship with her new husband and stepdaughter, now a beautiful sixteen-year-old princess.
+Her beauty, however, causes intense jealousy and resentment from the queen to the point where she keeps a room full of magical mirrors that constantly assure her that she "is the fairest of them all".

-When Prince Alfred arrives in the kingdom and falls in love with Snow White, Elspeth is furious to discover that images of Snow White are appearing in her mirrors, which means that her stepdaughter is the fairest of them all.
-Driven with jealousy, Elspeth orders a hunter, Hector, to take Snow White into the forest and kill her, and then return with Snow White's heart for her to consume.
-In the meantime, Elspeth also transforms Alfred into a bear.
+When Prince Alfred arrives in the kingdom and falls in love with Snow White, Elspeth is furious to discover that images of Snow White are appearing in her mirrors, which means that her stepdaughter is now more beautiful than her.
+Overcome with jealousy, Elspeth orders a hunter, Hector, to take Snow White into the forest and kill her, and then return with Snow White's heart for her to consume.
+To keep Alfred from interfering, she curses him into the form of a bear and chases him off into the wilderness.
 Unable to kill Snow White, Hector presents Elspeth with the heart of a wild boar instead.
-When she learns the truth, Elspeth kills Hector, imprisons John in her mirrors and stifles Snow White with an enchanted ribbon.
+When she learns the truth, Elspeth kills Hector, imprisons John in her mirrors, and binds Snow White with an enchanted ribbon.
+Sunday arrives and removes the ribbon, Snow White faints and the Dwarfs carry the Princess inside their cottage to rest.